Planning ahead

 Powers Requiring Separate Enumeration

 General "all powers" language is not enough for certain actions.
-Your DPOA must specifically list each of these if you want your agent to perform them: creating/amending trusts, making gifts, changing beneficiary designations, changing survivorship rights, delegating authority, waiving annuity beneficiary rights, and exercising fiduciary powers.
+Your DPOA must specifically list authority for gifts, trust changes, beneficiary changes, survivorship changes, delegated authority, annuity rights, and fiduciary powers.

 Will Requirements